ModyQyW/fabric/docs/guide/formatter/prettier.md

 :::

-### Enhanced

-The second parameter is used for advanced customization, where you can pass an object to override the generated configuration.
+The second parameter is used for further customization, you can pass an object to override the generated configuration.

 ```javascript
 // prettier.config.js with "type": "module" in package.json